skurbee/YTArchiver/README.md

 2. last full sync timer sometimes resetting when single channel sync is performed

-3. Channels that hit daily limit are not itemized in the log when running a full subbed channel sync, even in verbose log mode
+3. Channels that hit daily limit are not itemized in the log when running a full subbed channel sync, even in verbose log mode.
+Right now if you have 50 channels subbed and 1 has hit it's daily limit, the "full sync" shows 49 channels.
+The limited channel should still be itemized, but shown as skipped due to limits in the log.

 4. Does not check that channel /dir still exists in any way (in case user deletes outside of program/manually)